 - To determine an appropriate daily ski program adapted to conditions

-- Each area has a safety guide that works separately from the skiing groups
+- Each area has a safety guide that works separately from the ski groups

 To further ensure guest safety, CMH provides the following equipment: